Sovereign-Labs/sovereign-book/src/getting-started.md

   - Install via [official website](https://nodejs.org/en/download)
 - **Git**: For cloning the repository

-### Optional Tools

-The following tools are optional and only needed for specific features:

-- **RISC Zero toolchain**: For generating zero-knowledge proofs with RISC Zero (not needed for initial development)
-- **SP1 toolchain**: For generating zero-knowledge proofs with SP1 (not needed for initial development)

-> **Note:** Start with the mock DA and zkVM configurations shown below.
-You can add the optional tools later when needed.

 ## Running with Mock DA

 ### 1. Clone the starter repository and navigate to the rollup directory: